kyavuzkurt/multicast_parser/README.md

 ## Multicast Parser

-WORK IN PROGRESS - DO NOT USE YET

 This is a ROS Noetic node that listens to a multicast server from Motive Tracker 2.0.2 and parses the data into a ROS topic.
+In my tests, Motive Tracker 2.0.2 is running on a Windows machine and the ROS nodes are running on a Ubuntu 20.04 Docker container.

 ## Usage